-Continuous conduction mode (CCM) operation is employed in the LM43601 when the load current is higher than half of the peak-to-peak inductor current.
-In CCM operation, the frequency of operation is fixed unless the the minimum HS switch ON-time ( $T{ON-MIN}$ ), the minimum HS switch OFF-time ( $T{OFF-MIN}$ ) or LS current limit is exceeded.
-Output voltage ripple is at a minimum in this mode, and the maximum output current of 1 A can be supplied by the LM43601.
+CCM operation is employed in the LM46001 when the load current is higher than half of the peak-to-peak inductor current.
+In CCM operation, the frequency of operation is fixed unless the minimum HS switch ON-time $(T{ON-MIN})$ , the minimum HS switch OFF-time $(t{OFF-MIN})$ or LS current limit is exceeded.
+The output voltage ripple is at a minimum in this mode, and the maximum output current of 1 A can be supplied by the LM46001